3 August 2026, 12:02

 «Silence after the shot»

-It is about the silence that remains when the shot has faded away in the forest.
+It is about the silence that remains once the shot has faded away in the forest.

 «Red snow»